dataplat/mastodon/README.md

 > **Note**
 >
->  If you'd like to be included, please add your Mastodon address to your Twitter name, username, bio or pinned Tweet and it'll be added to the CSV around midnight GMT.
+>  If you'd like to be included, please add your Mastodon address to your Twitter name, username, bio or pinned Tweet and it'll be added to the CSV sometime in the wee hours of the night GMT.
 >
 > Please also let others know to do the same!

 This project has a lot of possiblities and this is just a preview of what's to come.
 If you're in the data community and would like to add any additional lists, please do!
+Also, if you aren't on Mastodon yet and are looking to sign up, we recommend [dataplatform.social](https://dataplatform.social) run by [Daniel Hutmacher](https://dataplatform.social/@dhmacher).

+Also, if you're a JavaScript dev, we're [looking for some help](#we-need-help) to improve this project.

 # Look how pretty